awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-s3outposts-accesspoint.md

 # AWS::S3Outposts::AccessPoint<a name="aws-resource-s3outposts-accesspoint"></a>

-The AWS::S3Outposts::AccessPoint resource specifies an Access Point S3 Access Point and associates it with the specified Amazon S3 on Outposts bucket\.
-For more information, see [Managing data access with Amazon S3 Access Points](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-points.html)\.
+The AWS::S3Outposts::AccessPoint resource specifies an Access Point and associates it with the specified Amazon S3 on Outposts bucket\.
+For more information, see [Managing data access with Amazon S3 Access Points](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points.html)\.